 To provide robust data protection from the application to the NVM media and back to the application itself, end-to-end data protection may be used.
 If this optional mechanism is enabled, then additional protection information (e.g., CRC) is added to the logical block that may be evaluated by the controller and/or host software to determine the integrity of the logical block.
-This additional protection information, if present, is either the first bytes of metadata or the last bytes of metadata, based on the format of the namespace.
+This additional protection information, if present, is either the first bytes of metadata or the last bytes of metadata, based on the format of the namespace (refer to the PIP bit in the DPS field shown in Figure 97).
 If the Metadata Size (refer to Figure 101) is greater than the number of bytes of protection information and the protection information is contained in the first bytes of the metadata, then the CRC does not cover any metadata bytes.
 If the Metadata Size is greater than the number of bytes of protection information and the protection information is contained in the last bytes of the metadata, then the CRC covers all metadata bytes up to but excluding the protection information.
 As described in section 5.8.3, metadata and hence this protection information may be configured to be contiguous with the logical block data or stored in a separate buffer.